Belonging & Exclusion

 A Grounded Perspective

-This perspective offers another way of understanding how belonging, exclusion, and unconscious loyalty may continue to influence relationships and emotional life across generations.
+Family Constellations offers another perspective for understanding how belonging, exclusion, unconscious loyalty, and family history may influence relationships and emotional well-being.

 Explore Further